mpdubbin/job_search_tool/README.md

 ### Manual Parsing

 Next, I manually parsed each job listing into JSON format, as described in the section above (`data/rag/manual_parse.json`).
-This is intended to be model context so refine the model's ability to understand what I'm looking for: job title, company name, etc. There was a slight complexity in that a few positions listed hourly rates instead of yearly salary, so those I multiplied the ceiling and floor values by 2,080 (8 hours/day * 5 days/week * 52 weeks/year).
+This is intended to be model context to refine the model's ability to understand what I'm looking for: job title, company name, etc. There was a slight complexity in that a few positions listed hourly rates instead of yearly salary, so those I multiplied the ceiling and floor values by 2,080 (8 hours/day * 5 days/week * 52 weeks/year).
 I'll have to prompt Ollama that if values are <$100 to multiply by 2,080.
 Also, some jobs listed multiple locations (like the Disney job [job_6]) with multiple salary ranges, so those must be output as a list.
 Eventually, I can add user location or allow the user to input desired locations (like, I prefer New York or east coast opportunities).

 After that I manually CMD + F'ing each file to see if the necessary information is present.